 Queuing & boarding

-Do this: Join the line; let everyone off first; move away from exits before stopping; wait for the green man at crossings, even if the road looks empty.
+Do this: join the back of the line, let everyone off before you step on, and don’t stop in the doorway.
+The same habit applies on the street: wait for the green man even when the road looks empty.

 Bags & luggage

-Look for: Notices asking to carry bags at your front.
+Look for: notices asking you to carry bags at the front.

 Escalators by region